 \section{Conclusions}

-This paper introduces a statistical approach for efficient crack localization, addressing the challenges associated with the computational cost in large-scale image processing.
-Traditional statistical methods for crack detection, especially when employing multi-scale approaches, often incur significant computational expenses.
-In response to this, our proposed method strikes a balance between computational efficiency and the effectiveness of Hessian-based filters in Section \ref{subsec:segment}.
+This paper presents a statistical framework designed for effective crack pre-localization in large-scale image processing, tackling the computational challenges faced by traditional methods.
+The proposed method strikes a balance between efficiency and accuracy by employing Hessian-based filters and examining geometric structures within image subregions, as mentioned in Section \ref{subsec:segment}.

-Its key feature is combining a straightforward edge-detection technique with a nuanced analysis of the image geometric structure in subregions, where we control the DFR, i.e. have a specified error probability.
-This collaborative approach optimizes the performance of Maximal Hessian Entry filter while managing the computational demands, making it well-suited for large-scale crack detection tasks.
-The results indicate that our approach achieves the desired goal of crack localization within a reasonable time frame, indicating its practical utility in big data image processing.

-It is still a future challenge to test our crack segmentation approach on significantly larger images of $(10000 \times 10000 \times 2000)$ voxels, including those of steel-reinforced concrete.
-Tackling these challenges requires a robust approach.
-Once our crack detection algorithm localized potential image regions containing cracks, the subsequent precise crack segmentation methods (including Deep Learning techniques) run on these subregions of a large original image, resulting in drastic runtime reduction and enhance the effectiveness in crack segmentation.